top of page

 The film grain is compact and nearly invisible, as Branagh and cinematographer Haris Zambarloukos provide a dazzling visual backdrop, including several scenes filmed on the Mediterranean island of Malta.
 The rest was shot at Longcross, with its sound stages and back lot containing a mile-long rail track.
 A number of practical effects were included, with a rail-bridge built at the studio, a 30-ton replica locomotive, and passenger cars with oversized corridors to handle the cameras.

-FX scenery was applied in spots and rendered in 4K, giving the landscape a superior visual tone, compared to Sidney Lumet’s “Murder on the Orient” from 1974.
+FX scenery was applied in spots and rendered in 4K, giving the landscape a superior visual tone, compared to Sidney Lumet’s “Murder on the Orient Express” from 1974.
 That version was highly praised, touting an all-star cast that included Albert Finney, in his delightful Oscar-nominated performance as the celebrated Belgian detective Hercule Poirot; Sean Connery, Lauren Bacall, Vanessa Redgrave, Richard Widmark, Jacqueline Bisset, Michael York, Anthony Perkins, Wendy Hiller and Ingrid Bergman, who received an Oscar for Best Supporting Actress as Greta Ohlsson – a mystery, give there’s nothing in her performance worthy of much merit.

-Christie, known as the “Queen of Mystery,” was originally inspired to write the novel by the real-life headlines of the 1932 kidnapping, and subsequent killing, of Charles Lindbergh's 20-month old son.
+Christie, known as the “Queen of Mystery,” was originally inspired to write the novel by the real-life headlines of the 1932 kidnapping, and subsequent killing, of Charles Lindbergh’s 20-month-old son.
 The book was published 20 months later, centered around a murder of revenge, which takes place just after midnight on the famed luxury train filled with international travelers.
 The train has been stopped by a massive snowdrift near Vinkovci in today’s eastern Croatia.

 Screenwriter Michael Green, considered one of Hollywood’s best (“Logan”; “Blade Runner 2049”), diverges from the novel in the opening scene of “Orient Express,” which he sets at the Wailing Wall in Jerusalem.
 There, he introduces Poirot, the world-renowned detective, with Branagh in the prized role.
 He wears a salty, multi-layered mustache, a reference to a Christie newspaper article on Poirot’s quirks and specifics.
 Poirot is conducting an open-air courtroom in front of hundreds at the wall, solving a crime between three religious leaders and a police officer.
 Summoned to London by a British officer, Poirot next sails to Istanbul, and then plans the three-day trip on the Simplon-Orient Express back to Europe.